marbuntu/mlx-master-project/src/mobility/doc/mobility.rst

 #################

-There are many possible coordinate systems and possible translations between them.  |ns3| uses the Cartesian coordinate system only, at present.
+There are many possible coordinate systems and possible translations between them.  |ns3| uses the Cartesian coordinate system and the geocentric Cartesian coordinate system, at the moment.

-The question has arisen as to how to use the mobility models (supporting Cartesian coordinates) with different coordinate systems.
-This is possible if the user performs conversion between the |ns3| Cartesian and the other coordinate system.
-One possible library to assist is the `proj4 <https://proj.org>`_ library for projections and reverse projections.

-If we support converting between coordinate systems, we must adopt a reference.
-It has been suggested to use the geocentric Cartesian coordinate system as a reference.
-Contributions are welcome in this regard.

-The question has arisen about adding a new mobility model whose motion is natively implemented in a different coordinate system (such as an orbital mobility model implemented using spherical coordinate system).
-We advise to create a subclass with the APIs desired (such as Get/SetSphericalPosition), and new position allocators, and implement the motion however desired, but must also support the conversion to cartesian (by supporting the cartesian Get/SetPosition).
+The GeocentricConstantPositionMobilityModel adopts the geocentric Cartesian coordinates, while still implementing the Get/SetPosition methods, which using the GeographicPosition class offers conversion to and form Cartesian coordinates.
+Furthermore, the user can set the position of a node by the means of geographical coordinates thanks to the methods Get/SetGeographicPosition.

 Coordinates
 ###########